A Strong Defense Against DUI Charges In Macon, Georgia

 Common Questions And Answers About Georgia DUI

 A DUI charge is often overwhelming, especially in light of how harshly Georgia treats drunk-driving offenses.
 Fortunately, sound information can provide clarity and help you understand your rights and defense options.
-Below are answers to common questions to help you make informed decisions about your DUI case.
+Below are answers to frequently asked questions to help you make informed decisions about your DUI case.

 What should I do immediately after being arrested for a DUI?